mouracarina/mouracarina.github.io/_posts/2021-03-01-why-does-boundary-testing-work.markdown

 	award = "Lollipop";
 ```

-We'll try different testing approaches to determine what each one is capable of validating.
+We'll try different testing approaches to determine what they'll be capable of validating.

 ## The cherry-pick testing technique

 Let's start with a simple approach in which we just pick a random number from each of the prizes (each range).
-We can choose these for example:
+We can choose these, for example:

 - 4 - lollipop
 - 15 - mug